Thursday, October 16, 2014

 But, in addition to the just plain badness of it, there was the package and the timing that made the whole thing even worse.
 Here it is, early September - this year mercifully temperate, but still not really fall.
 The package in an array of fall colors - oranges, yellows, browns - with bursting chestnut pods and bright maple leaves carrying all the appropriate signifiers.
 So when did they harvest these chestnuts?
 Not this year.
 When was the pastry made?
 Probably not this year either.
 At least it didn't taste like it.

 This and other products of its ilk suddenly appear on convenience store shelves, pretending to be seasonal products.
 Bullshit.
 They merely take advantage of peoples' senses of nostalgia - if even that.
-Perhaps they become more insidious - blind markers of what you're supposed to be consuming.
+Perhaps they become more insidious - blind markers of what you're supposed to be consuming and when.
 Eating up every season like clockwork, marking off the years until you die.

 Monday, October 6, 2014